 am not on campus, left with a secretary in the departmental office.

 If you follow the latter route, it is in your interest to get a receipt from the

 Poorly presented and documented essays will be penalised.

 formal guidelines laid

-out in The MLA Handbook.
+The MLA Handbook.

 This means that all references must be correctly documented and your essay

 must be accompanied by a list of Works Consulted according to the MLA Guidelines.

 essay-writing, please consult my Essay Writing Resources located